AgentCoop/go-work/README.md

 There are two types of tasks: an ordinary task (or recurrent), and an oneshot task.
 The main purpose of a oneshot task is to start off execution of other recurrent tasks waiting for the oneshot to be finished.
-You probably heard of such an approach in software design as [Contract by design](https://en.wikipedia.org/wiki/Design_by_contract).
+You probably heard of such an approach in software design as [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract).
 Here we have similar approach: in the example below recurrent tasks make an assumption that they will be running when a network connection is established and the goal of the oneshot task (_mngr.ConnectTask_) is to fulfill that precondition, providing reference to the connection in Job [value](#public-functions).